thoughtspot/thoughtspot_rest_api_v1_python/README.md

 Doing any actions with the REST APIs requires knowing the GUIDs of the objects.
 The `/metadata/` endpoints are incredibly flexible, allowing you to retrieve details about almost any object type from the same endpoints.
 This flexibility means you must set a number of arguments with each call, including using the internal names of the object types.

 ### TSTypes, MetadataTypes and MetadataSubtypes and other ENUMs
-Because the internal API identifiers of the object types in V1 often do not reflect the names used in the current versions of ThoughtSpot, there are ENUMs provided within the library to map the 'product name' to the REST API string value: TSTypes, MetadataTypes, and MetadataSubtypes.
+Because the internal API identifiers of the object types in V1 often do not reflect the names used in the current versions of ThoughtSpot, there are ENUMs provided within the library to map the 'product name' to the REST API string value: `TSTypes`, `MetadataTypes`, and `MetadataSubtypes`.

 The REST API has a single object_type for Tables, Views, and Worksheets, and uses an additional 'sub_type' property if you need to distinguish between those objects.